SharifWaqas/SharifWaqas-/README.md

 <br>

 # Building software that scales.

 Backend systems, distributed architecture, and AI-powered applications.

-Currently building production-ready systems while pursuing Computer Science & Mathematics at the University of Southern Mississippi.# Building software that scales.

-Backend systems, distributed architecture, and AI-powered applications.

-Currently building production-ready systems while pursuing Computer Science & Mathematics at the University of Southern Mississippi.
+I'm Sharif Waqas, a backend-focused software engineer building production-ready systems while studying Computer Science & Mathematics at the University of Southern Mississippi.

 ## About